2017 Financial Assistance Guidelines

 - Approved resident camp assistance will be deducted from the amount due for the session.

 - Financial Assistance Reconciliation Forms will be sent with the notification of approval.
-The completed reconciliation form and any unused assistance must be returned to the Lisle Gathering Place by June 30th of the membership year the assistance was granted.
+The completed reconciliation form and any unused assistance must be returned to the Greenewood Gathering Place by June 30th of the membership year the assistance was granted.

 - Financial Assistance Reconciliation Forms are to be filled out for applicants who are awarded troop dues, troop field trip or program pathway.